zama-ai/fhevmjs/docs/solidity/functions.md

 ## Comparison operation (`eq`, `ne`, `ge`, `gt`, `le`, `lt`)
 Note that in the case of ciphertext-plaintext operations, since our backend only accepts plaintext right operands, calling the operation with a plaintext left operand will actually invert the operand order and call the _opposite_ comparison.

 The result of comparison operations is an encrypted boolean (`ebool`).
-In the backend, the boolean is represented by an encrypted unsinged integer of bit width 8, but this is abstracted away as much as possible by the Solidity library.
+In the backend, the boolean is represented by an encrypted unsinged integer of bit width 8, but this is abstracted away by the Solidity library.

 ### Examples
 ```solidity